Founding a New Church

 The devil was not willing to allow Paul's victory in Berea to go uncontested.
 He brought news of what Paul was doing back to his enemies in Thessalonica.
 Some of these rushed to Berea to stop him.
 They went among the people and trumpeted the same false charges that they had used before to turn public sentiment against the new religion.
 No doubt they alleged that Christians intended to challenge the Roman government.
 As before, these charges made people suspicious and prejudiced them against the apostles.
 Also as before, these charges created the danger that Paul would be arrested and severely punished and perhaps killed.
 So, the new believers in Berea insisted that he leave town.

 Yet they all realized that wherever Paul went, his enemies would follow him and disrupt his work again.
-They therefore decided to keep his enemies from discovering his next destination.
-He left Berea on the road leading to the closest sea port.
-His enemies would have assumed that he was leaving Greece and returning to Asia Minor.
-But then he changed course and headed toward Athens.
-In his company were some Berean brothers, who came along to assure his safety.
+They therefore decided to send him along a course that would keep his enemies from guessing his destination.
+Although his exact movements are uncertain, a reasonable guess is that he left Berea on an eastward road leading to a port city on the Aegean Sea, either Methone or Dium.
+It appeared to observers in town that he intended to catch a boat back to Asia Minor.
+But when he reached the coastal road, he turned onto it and headed south toward Athens.
+Most travelers from Berea to Athens probably left town on a road joining the coastal road farther south.
+In Paul’s company were some Berean brothers, who came along to assure his safety.
 He left Silas and Timothy behind in Berea so that they might further strengthen the new church.
 They could safely remain because the enemies of the new religion regarded Paul as their chief target.

 Light in a Stronghold of Darkness

 Paul had now reached the capital of Greek civilization.
-Politically, the city was no longer of great importance, but it was still the seat of a famous university and a center of learning.
+Politically, the city was no longer of great importance, and its population had probably shrunk to less than 50,000, but it was still the seat of a famous university and a center of learning.
 It was still a magnet for young men who felt themselves gifted with a great mind.
 No place offered better lectures and debates on questions of philosophy.
 An atmosphere of intellectual elitism permeated the city.
+Doubtless Paul felt that as God’s appointed apostle to the gentiles, he had a special duty to evangelize the city that had always exercised a commanding influence on gentile minds.

 Paul knew perfectly well that he did not fit in.
 Despite his good education, he was far from being the kind of person who impressed the Athenians.
 His talk marked him not as an intellectual snob who dabbled in philosophy, but as an intensely earnest rabbi.
 When some of the leading thinkers of the city heard him, they referred to him contemptuously as a babbler.
 Yet Paul was not intimidated by them.
 On the contrary, he was grieved in his heart at the spiritual darkness he found in Athens.
 The whole populace, the intelligentsia as well as the common people, was steeped in idolatry.
 Idolatry had captured their hearts.
 The phrase "given to idolatry" means "full of idols."
 Everywhere he looked he saw sculptured representations of the gods and goddesses.
-No doubt his disappointment was especially keen because he hoped to find a true searching for God in the city that gave birth to philosophy.
-He knew that such philosophers as Socrates and Plato, in their quest for truth, had attained much higher conceptions of God and righteousness than were current in pagan religion.
+No doubt his disappointment was especially keen because he hoped to find a true searching for God in the city that had once been home to some of the world’s greatest philosophers.
+He knew that such thinkers as Socrates and Plato, in their quest for truth, had attained much higher conceptions of God and righteousness than were current in pagan religion.
 Yet whatever glimmerings of light they had brought to the city had been lost long ago, and now darkness reigned.

 One day, a group encountered him who were teachers and students of philosophy.
 Whether they met him by chance as they went through the marketplace, or heard a rumor that a teacher of some new doctrine had entered the city, we do not know.
 The group included followers of the two schools of philosophy dominant in Paul's day, Stoicism and Epicureanism.

-When the philosophers found Paul, they reacted with predictable contempt.
+Philosophers belonging to these schools of thought found Paul and began speaking with him.
+"Encountered" can be understood to signify either that they conversed with him or that they engaged him in argument.
+Whichever kind of interaction it was, they reacted with predictable contempt.
 The translation "babbler" does not carry all the contempt in the original word.
 Literally, they called him a "seed picker," as if he were a worthless bird scavenging for food.
 The suggestion was that he was a basically unlearned man who had picked up bits of knowledge here and there.

 Yet they wanted to hear what he had to say.
-Like all who live in leisure, free from any obligation to engage in useful work, they were exceedingly bored, so they were always curious to hear something new.
+Like all who live in leisure, free from any obligation to engage in useful work, they were exceedingly bored, so they were always curious to hear something new (v.
+21).
+The ancient Greek writers Thucydides and Demosthenes corroborate Luke’s judgment.
 What Paul was preaching sounded new indeed, for they had never heard of Jesus and His resurrection from the dead.

 Who God Is

-Paul accepted the challenge.
-The message he presented to the philosophers in Athens rose to a very high mark.
+Paul accepted the challenge delivered to him by the court.
+The message he presented to these philosophers in Athens rose to a very high mark.
 It was a beautifully constructed argument full of subtleties.
 It showed that he was no babbler, but their equal in every respect: indeed, their superior, for he was not only a master of their ideas, but a thinker so penetrating that he could demolish their ideas and offer them new ones more exalted than they had ever considered.
 He started off by bluntly accusing them of being superstitious.
 Throughout his message he did not spare them from criticism.
 Rather than fawning on them for their favor, he prodded them to accept that they were dead wrong.

 He recalled that he had seen an altar in their city dedicated to "The Unknown God."
 Ancient writers testify that altars of this kind were common in Athens.
 They reflected a prevailing attitude toward religion.
 Many Athenians despaired of knowing God, or, as they imagined, the many gods hidden from their view.
 Even when they felt that the gods impacted human affairs, they did not know which gods were responsible or how to approach them.
 Paul boldly declared that there was only one God they needed to know and that he, Paul, had come to declare Him.